 The Department supports graduate studies in both human and physical geography.
-Graduate training and research in the Department has usually focussed on the areas of regional development and environmental studies with thesis topics formulated within a northern Canada or Prairie setting.
-However, a wide range of problems have been examined in graduate heses over the years.
+Graduate training and research in the Department has usually focused on the areas of regional development and environmental studies, planning, health with thesis topics formulated within a prairie or Canadian or global context.
+However, a wide range of problems have been examined in graduate theses over the years.

 Graduates pursue careers in many exciting areas

 Human & Regional Studies